The Great Erosion of Financial Security

 Juno child disability insurance is designed to help families in these circumstances, laying a new foundation for an improved financial safety net for American families.
 See Child Disability Insurance - What is it?
 How does it work? for more information on how we support families financially and through our support services.

 Juno is the first company to bring child disability insurance to the United States.
-Juno provides up to $500,000 per child in addition to support services to families of children with a severe disease or disability.
+Juno provides up to $500,000 per child in addition to support services to families of children who develop a severe disease or disability.

 1 A broader measure of volatility of family incomes – how much income goes up and down year-to-year – rose 75% from 1972 to 2014.
 Both of these statistics are reported in J. Hacker ‘The Great Risk Shift’, Oxford University Press (2019)